-This project is developing an approach to the economic analysis of prevention programs that is potentially broader than conventional forms of economic evaluation but simple enough to be used routinely.Read More
+This project developed an approach to the economic analysis of prevention programs that is potentially broader than conventional forms of economic evaluation but simple enough to be used routinely.Read More

-This project is developing a system dynamics model of alcohol use to simulate the effectiveness of a variety of approaches to reducing alcohol-related harm.
-The model will address binge drinking and high overall (or average) consumption.Read More
+This project developed a system dynamics model of alcohol use to simulate the effectiveness of a variety of approaches to reducing alcohol-related harm.
+The model addressed binge drinking and high overall (or average) consumption.Read More